forward/capify-ec2/readme.md

 ## Capify-EC2

-Capify-EC2 is used to generate Capistrano namespaces and tasks using Amazon EC2 instance tags, dynamically building the list of servers to be deployed to.
+Capify-EC2 is used to generate Capistrano namespaces and tasks from Amazon EC2 instance tags, dynamically building the list of servers to be deployed to.

 ### Installation